salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/empty-window-location.md

 # Empty window.location (empty-window-location)

-The value of `window.location` by Lightning Web Security is an empty location object.
+The value of `window.location` in Lightning Locker is an empty location object.
 To prevent code from breaking use the [`@locker/rollup-plugin`].

 ## Rule Details